iDigitalFlame/ThunderStorm/docs/Quickstart.md

 ## Initial Configuration

-Copy this example config and place it in the same directory as the "profile.bin" file, name it `js.json`.
+Copy this example config and place it in the same directory as the `profile.bin` file, name this new file `js.json`

 ```json
 {